-You need to know the risks or you might see lower returns on your term deposits.
+You need to know the risks or you might see lower returns.

-One of the risks of saving with term deposits involves interest rates.
-If all your term deposits mature at the same time—and rates are low at that time—this may reduce your overall income or growth of your savings.
+One of the risks of saving with term deposits is interest rate risk.
+If all your term deposits mature at the same time, and rates are low at that time, it may reduce your overall income or growth of your savings.

-One way to avoid this risk is to ladder your term deposit maturities.
+One way to avoid this risk is to ladder your term maturities.

-For example, if you have $100,000 to invest in term deposits, split your terms into five $20,000 terms with each coming up for renewal each year for the next five years.
-This way, only 20% of your term deposits will mature each year.
-As the terms come up for maturity you can cash the term in or reinvest it for five years at the then-prevailing rate.
-Reinvesting at the five-year rate will maximize your rate of return but you will still have a portion maturing each year.
+Now only 20% of your term deposits will mature each year.
+As the terms come up for maturity you can cash the term in or reinvest it for five years at the then prevailing rate.
+Reinvesting at the 5-year rate will maximize your rate of return but you will still have a portion maturing each year.
 The laddering strategy locks in the portfolio for higher long-term rates, yet also provides liquidity.

 Want to talk to a G&F expert about laddering or do you have other questions about your finances?
 We’d be happy to meet with you!